Wedding Rings Guide: Everything You Need To Know

-With our T. H. Baker wedding rings your first re-rhodium plating is complimentary.
+With our T. H. Baker wedding rings, your first rhodium re-plating is complimentary.

 Thirty times rarer than gold, platinum makes for a luxurious choice.
 Platinum's rarity makes it more expensive than the other precious metals.
 However, this white metal is extremely hardwearing and a perfect choice for stone-set rings as it holds diamonds and gems securely.

 Relatively new to the jewellery industry is palladium.
 This metal belongs to the same family as luxurious platinum, however it is much lighter and more affordable. palladium offers a natural white finish and while similar in price to white gold doesn't require a Rhodium plating.

 Other metals available for wedding rings include sterling silver, titanium and zirconium.
 You can also purchase two-tone rings which offer two different colours of metal, such as rose and white gold.

 The ring profile refers to the shape of the metal band.
 There are many varieties including court, flat court, diamond set court, diamond set flat court and D Shape.
 You can choose the style you think looks best and feels most comfortable to wear.

 This is down to personal preference.
 But if you have a slender finger, you may want a smaller band width and a broader finger tends to suit a larger size.
 Our band widths range from 1.35mm up to 10mm.
 Sizes can vary depending on the style of ring.

 There are different edges that feature on selected wedding rings.
 These include bevelled, beaded, latticed and milgrain.